polyphony-chat/docs/docs/Protocol Specifications/P2 Extensions/chat.md

 end
 ```

-*Fig. 1: Message sending and message retrieval in a messaging group.*
+*Fig. 1: Message sending and message retrieval in a private messaging group.*

+If the actors use the same primary service provider for the `chat` service, steps (4) and (9) do
+not apply.

+### 2.1.2 Group messages

 Below, you can find a condensed sequence diagram showcasing how a messaging group with > 2 actors
 works: